 Caring for the Palace’s animals

-Help us protect and care for the our playful cats, Edmund and Pamunkey, as well as our flock of heritage chickens Myrtle, Phillis, Coco and Matilda.
+Help us protect and care for Palace cat Pamunkey, as well as our flock of heritage chickens Phillis, Coco and Matilda.

 Not only do our much-loved pets bring fun and joy to visitors of all ages, but they are vital Palace employees.

 Pamunkey the cat is named after the Native American tribe who helped Reverend John Banister collect wild plants from Virginia, North America and send them back to Bishop Compton at Fulham Palace in the late 17 century.
-Pamunkey is an adventurous kitten.
-Unlike Edmund, Pamunkey is rarely seen napping as she’s always out and about discovering something new.
+Pamunkey is rarely seen napping as she’s always out and about discovering something new.
 You can read more about Pamunkey and her namesake in the blog.

 We’ve broken down some of the costs involved in keeping our pets at Fulham Palace to give a sense of the difference your donation can make.

-• £160 would fund monthly flea treatments for one of the Palace cats for a year.
+- £160 would fund monthly flea treatments for the Palace cat for a year.

-• £75 would cover the cost of annual vaccines for one of our cats.
+- £75 would cover the cost of annual vaccines for our cat.

-• £30 would cover a month of nutritious food for our cats.
+- £30 would cover a month of nutritious food for our cat.